yzhao325/yzhao325.github.io/research.md

 </center>
 </figure>

 My research is instrumentation-focused, with a heavy learning towards early universe radio astronomy.
 Specifically, I look at neutral hydrogen from the Epoch of Reionization.
+I work on a couple instrumentation projects in this field, including DORA and ECHO.
+I have also worked on optical instrumentation with the Terminal Tracking Cameras (TTCams) on the NASA Lucy mission.

 <figure>
 <center>